 distinguish which machine an activity originated from.

-- Learn about best practices for securing service accounts.
+- Read more about best practices for working with service accounts.

-- Read more about best practices for using and managing service accounts.
+- Review our best practices for using service accounts in deployment pipelines.